ractf/core/README.md

 ## Getting Support

-If you need support, check out our [Discord](https://discord.gg/FfW2xXR), or if you've found a bug with the framework, open an issue.
+If you need support, check out our [Discord](https://discord.gg/FfW2xXR).
+If you've found a bug with the framework, open an issue.
  > 🔒 Found a security issue?
 Email us at `security@ractf.co.uk`.

 ## License